Azure/azure-sdk-for-python/sdk/communication/azure-communication-rooms/README.md

 - `valid_from`: A datetime object from which room will start existing
 - `valid_until`: A datetime object after which room meeting would end
-- `participants`: A list of `InvitedRoomParticipant` containing MRI's of invitees to the room as well as optional `ParticipantRole`.
+- `participants`: A list of `RoomParticipant`s containing MRI's of invitees to the room as well as optional `ParticipantRole`.
 If `ParticipantRole` is not specified, then it will be `Attendee` by default.
 All the above attributes are optional.
 The service provides default values of valid_until and valid_from if they are missing.
 The default for`valid_from` is current date time and the default for `valid_until` is `valid_from + 180 days`.